 What Will We See?

 Keep an eye out for migrating orcas while you listen to your guide’s Indigenous interpretation of local landscapes, as mighty eagles soar overhead the shell-strewn beaches, where ancient villages were once occupied by our people.
-Grizzlies forage along the shoreline in the Glendale Cove area year-round and during this time we explore the Kwakwaka‘wakw Nation’s beautiful coastline by boat.
+Grizzlies forage along the shoreline in the Glendale Cove area and during this time we explore the Kwakwaka‘wakw Nation’s beautiful coastline by boat.
 Viewing grizzlies from the boat is a safe way to experience the wonder of the wildlife as the bears forage for food in their natural habitat.

 After lunch, your traditionally trained guides chart you past old village sites, the birthplace of our ancestors, in the Broughton Archipelago.
 There we share stories about the historic and cultural significance of our existence and occupation of the area.
 This truly unforgettable wildlife experience ends in the Broughton Archipelago and Queen Charlotte Strait, where we often encounter the gentle giants of the Pacific: migrating humpback whales.